-The island of Phuket, located off the west coast of Thailand in the Andaman Sea is the largest island in the country, and arguably the most famous.
-At this tropical island, there’s no shortage of gorgeous coastline or near-perfect, unspoiled beaches to enjoy spicy Thai cuisine at, and excellent water activities such as snorkelling and diving.
-With a variety to choose from, we have put together a list of the best beaches in Phuket.
-So, get your beach towels ready to relish the soft powdery white sandy beaches of Phuket that attract millions of tourists every year.
+Located in the heart of Thailand, Phuket is home to an array of pristine beaches that allure travellers from across the globe.
+Located off the west coast of Thailand in the Andaman Sea, it is the largest island in the country, and arguably the most famous.
+On this tropical island, there’s no shortage of gorgeous coastlines or near-perfect, unspoiled beaches to enjoy spicy Thai cuisine and excellent water activities such as snorkelling and diving.

 Kick Back And Relax At The Best Beaches In Phuket